 In strict adherence to fair trade principles, we pay our artisan partners 50 percent of the product cost when we place an order so that they can purchase the materials they need for production and pay artisan wages on a timely basis.
 The balance is paid when we receive delivery of the order.
 GGP assumes the cost of all inventory that doesn't sell; all artisans are paid for their work regardless of whether a product sells.

 How can I learn about the impact of my purchase?

-Our website is packed with in-depth information about our community partners, the unique challenges they face, the techniques they employ in their craft, and the ideas behind socially responsible shopping.
+Our website is packed with information about our community partners, the unique challenges they face, the techniques they employ in their craft, and the ideas behind socially responsible shopping.
 Visit the Impact section of our site and individual Artisan pages for additional information.

 How can I support GGP’s partners without making a purchase?